karthikeya03/Drive-Ready/CLOUD COMPUTING.md

 # SESSION 7: CLOUD COMPUTING

 ## What is Cloud Computing?
 Cloud Computing refers to the practice of using remote servers hosted on the Internet to store, manage, and process data, rather than relying on a local server or a personal computer.
-It’s a way to access computing resources and services over the internet, making it possible to use applications, store files, and perform various computing tasks without needing physical hardware on your premises.
+It’s a way to access computing resources and services over the internet, making it possible to use applications, store files, and perform various computing tasks without needing physical hardware on your premises

 ## Key Points:
 - **Internet-Based Computing:** Cloud computing delivers services and resources over the internet.